zyx/manual/FAQ.md

 ## I found a bug.

-Search [Rack's issue tracker](https://github.com/VCVRack/Rack/issues?q=is%3Aissue) to check if someone else has posted a similar issue.
+Search [Rack's issue tracker](https://github.com/VCVRack/Rack/issues?q=is%3Aissue) to check if someone else has posted a similar bug report.
-If you believe the problem has never been reported before, [create a GitHub account](https://github.com/) (it's free) and [open an issue](https://github.com/VCVRack/Rack/issues/new/choose) with a detailed report containing the following information.
+If you believe the problem has never been reported before, [create a GitHub account](https://github.com/) (it's free) and [open a bug report issue](https://github.com/VCVRack/Rack/issues/new?template=bug_report.md).

-- Your operating system and version
-- The Rack version
-- The actions that trigger the problem
-- Any error messages that appear.
-Screenshots are helpful.
-- The hardware (e.g. audio interface, MIDI device, graphics card) related to your problem
+You must fill out the issue template, or it will be closed.

 ## I have a feature request.

+All features added to Rack must begin with a well-written proposal.
+If approved, it is implemented, publicly tested with development builds, and released in a future Rack version.

 Search [Rack's issue tracker](https://github.com/VCVRack/Rack/issues?q=is%3Aissue) to check if someone else has posted a similar feature request.
-If you believe the feature has never been requested before, [create a GitHub account](https://github.com/) (it's free) and [open an issue](https://github.com/VCVRack/Rack/issues/new/choose) with a detailed report containing the following information.
+If you believe the feature has never been requested before, [create a GitHub account](https://github.com/) (it's free) and [open an feature request issue](https://github.com/VCVRack/Rack/issues/new?template=feature_request.md).

-- Your proposal, with consideration for how it fits into Rack's existing features
-- A possible workflow or diagram (if your request involves multiple steps or UI states, e.g. dragging multiple modules simultaneously).

-Your feature request may be addressed during the next iteration of feature design of Rack.
-If your request is judged to be not sufficiently useful to other users, it may be closed.
+You must fill out the issue template, or it will be closed.

 ## The graphics are rendered incorrectly, not at all, or Rack doesn't launch because of an "OpenGL error".